jamesbeith/jamesbeith.co.uk/content/blog/how-to-structure-django-projects.md

 ---
-title: "How to Structure Django Projects"
+title: "How to structure Django projects"
 date: "2018-06-25T21:00:00+10:00"
 ---